radiantlogic-v8/documentation-new/documentation/global-sync-guide/concepts-and-definitions/approvals.md

 3. Click **Save**.
 4. If you would like to test your settings, click **Send Test Email**.

+>[!note]
+>For security and audit purposes, it is not advised to connect to your mail server anonymously (leaving user and password >properties blank in the Email Alert Settings).

 ![Email Alert Configuration](../media/emailalerts.jpg)

 ## Insights, Reports and Administration Portal